odennav/boardgame-devsecops-pipeline/README.md

 Please check the `inventory` list for reference to IP addresses of `EC2` instances used in this project.

-This list is dynamically built when the AWS infrastructure is provisioned with Terraform.

 Special credits to [Aditya Jaiswal](https://github.com/jaiswaladi246)